Featherweight-IP/fwrisc/doc/fwrisc_tools.md

 Bourne shell was used for development.
 A C-Shell setup script is provided, but has little to no testing.

+### Java 1.8+
+The FWRISC-S dependencies include some Scala/CHISEL which must be run using Java.
+Java 1.8 or higher is required.

 ### Libero 11.9
 Libero 11.9 was used to performa synthesis for Microsemi IGLOO2/Fusion2 devices.
 The synthesis scripts assume that you have the 'libero' on your search path, and that your licensing environment